ozyurtf/cpu-scheduler/README.md

   MOVE_LOCK, #0       | Store the value of 0 in lock variable meaning that the lock is released.
   RET                 | Return, indicating that the lock is released.
 ```

+## Summary

+So, the solutions we tried until now to prevent race conditions were correct.
+But they had some issues.

+For instance, **Peterson's solution**, **TSL**, and **XCHG** have the defect of busy waiting.
+In other words, when a process wants to enter it's critical region, it checks to see if entry is allowed.
+If not, the process just sits in the loop and wait until the entry is allowed.
+And this waiting process wastes the CPU time.
+That's why it is not the best practice.

+In addition, suppose  that there are two processes: process A and process B and the priority of process A is higher than the priority of process B. When we use methods like **Peterson's solution**, **TSL**, or **XCHG**, there is a chance that process A can be prevented from entering it's critical region because process B is currently in it's critical region and holding the lock variable.
+And this is called **priority inversion**.

+So in the next steps, we will try to find a way to eliminate the busy waiting and priority inversion problems as much as possible.